iAliF/Tether-Price/README.md

 # Tether Price

-### Tether price is a library that helps you to get Tether price from various websites.
+### Tether price is a library that helps you to get the Tether price from various websites.

 ## How To Install

-#### You can use following command to install it.
+#### You can use the following command to install it.

 ```commandline
 pip install tether-price